FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-Each record will be returned as entry metadata, from which one can navigate to the corresponding entry (MongoDB document) and get more information, or further navigate to the archive, etc.
+Each record will be returned as entry metadata (not shown here), from which one can navigate to the corresponding entry (MongoDB document) and get more information, or further navigate to the archive, etc.

-The following example first queries the `Elasticsearch`, for each hit, it further fetches the `entry_create_time` from the MongoDB database via the `entry` special token.
+As a more complex example, the following query first queries the Elasticsearch for the same list of entries then, for each hit, further fetches the `entry_create_time` from the MongoDB database via the `entry` special token.

 ```json hl_lines="11-19"
 {